mad-lab-fau/mad-gui/docs/developer_guidelines.rst

     # we need this to perform the following task
     pip install doit

-    # we have to transform some .ui files to .py and but them into our .venv mad-gui library
+    # we have to transform some .ui files to .py and put them into our .venv mad-gui library
     # note: if you did not name your virtual environment .venv in the second step, you can pass the name using `-v <name of venv>`
     doit prepare_windows_build

     # actually create the executable
     pyinstaller pyinstaller.spec

-Afterwards, you will find the file in the `dist` folder Sometimes pyinstaller does not find all the imports.
+Afterwards, you will find the file in the `dist` folder.
+Sometimes pyinstaller does not find all the imports.
 In that case, you might need to make use of its `hidden import <https://pyinstaller.readthedocs.io/en/stable/when-things-go-wrong.html#listing-hidden-imports>`_ option.